bacontime/blog-mirror/language/emoji.md

 - Also, I think it's sometimes misaligned?

 Catrinity.woff2
 - Color was borked by conversion.
-What tool did Adobe use to get a functional color woff2?
+What tool did Adobe use to get a functional color woff2?!

+NotoEmoji.otf (SVG)
+- monochrome.
+Works everywhere though.

+NotoColorEmoji-SVG.otf

+Catrinity.otf

 -->